omarluq/the_stimulus_handbook/slides.md

 ---
 <h1>Classes API</h1>
 <v-clicks>
-<p><code>Classes API</code> allows you to define a structured list of CSS class names within your controller.
-This helps in maintaining a clear connection between your JavaScript and CSS.
+<p><code>Classes API</code> allows to define a structured list of CSS class names within a controller.
+This helps in maintaining a clear connection between JavaScript and CSS.
 While it doesn't automatically manage class states based on property changes, it provides a declarative way to handle class names, improving code readability and organization.</p>

 <div class='flex flex-row gap-5'>
 ```js